Debugging

 Open Source AI Wearables Beat Closed Source - You Can Actually Debug Them

-Why open source AI wearables like Omi give you the power to debug issues yourself instead of waiting in a closed-source support ticket void.
+Why open source AI wearables like Omi give you the power to debug issues yourself - inspect the firmware, fix Bluetooth stack bugs, and customize behavior - instead of waiting in a closed-source support void.

 Optimizing Multi-Step Agents - Keeping a Running Log to Prevent Action Loops